Learning to Downsample for Segmentation of Ultra-High Resolution Images: Methods

-This formulation holds certain desirable properties that fit our goal: 1) the learnable \textit{deformation module} produces a deformation map with varying sampling density at different regions, the need for this was illustrated in the motivational examples shown earlier; 2) the \textit{deformation module} can naturally fit CNN architecture and preserve differentiability for it to be jointly trained with downstream segmentation loss.
-This way the sampling density at each location is optimised by segmentation performance rather than a manually designed objective function (e.g. distance to edge as in "optimal edge" \cite{marin2019efficient}).
+This formulation holds certain desirable properties that fit our goal: 1) it computes sampling locations proportional to the learned deformation map that indicting varying sampling density at different regions, the need of which was illustrated in the motivational studies in \Secref{sec: motivational}; 2) the fixed Gaussian distance kernel can naturally fit CNN architecture, preserve differentiability and be efficient to calculate.
+This way the sampling density at each location is optimised by segmentation performance rather than separately trained based on manual designed objective as the "edge-based" approach \citep{marin2019efficient}).